buchtzio/UserRevenueETL/README.md

 # UserRevenueETL - Event Processing System

 ## Project Overview
 This project demonstrates a simple ETL (Extract, Transform, Load) system that processes user revenue events.
 It consists of three main components:
 1. **Client**: Extracts event data from a file and sends it to the server.
-2. **Server**: Receives events from the client, processes the data, and saves it to a local file.
-The server also updates the database.
+2. **Server**: Receives events from the client and appends them to a local file.
-3. **Data Processor**: Processes the saved data files on the server side and updates the database accordingly.
+3. **Data Processor**: Processes the saved data files on the server and updates the database accordingly.

 The system is designed to handle revenue events where a user can either add or subtract revenue.
-It supports concurrent processing by creating unique files for each client request.
+It processes multiple requests by appending them to a single event file, and the Data Processor handles these events by reading and processing each event line-by-line from the file.
+When processing begins, the file is renamed to ensure no new data is added during processing.

 ## Prerequisites
 - **Node.js** (version 14.x or higher)